Louisiana Ambulance Accident Attorneys

 - The driver is inattentive or distracted from the road

 - The objects in the ambulance are improperly secured

-Paramedics are human and subject to the same inattentiveness, distraction, or neglect that other drivers sometimes demonstrate, but because they are trained professionals, they are held to a higher level of responsibility.
+Paramedics are human and subject to the same inattentiveness, distraction, or neglect that other drivers sometimes demonstrate, but because they are trained professionals, they are held to a higher standard.
 Ambulance drivers should always have their passengers' well-being in mind while making decisions, as well as the well-being of other drivers.
 Additionally, the desire to accomplish a task quickly should never compromise the level of safety with which that task is done.
-When EMTs fall short of keeping patients and those around them safe—and people get hurt—those victims deserve compensation for the injustice and injuries they have suffered.
+When EMTs don't keep patients and those around them safe—and people get hurt—those victims deserve compensation for the injustice and injuries they have suffered.

-Arnold & Itkin LLP is the team you can trust to fight for compensation because we have already won in cases involving ambulance accident victims.
-Understanding that every case is different, you can count on our expertise and client-focused approach to fight for your future.
+Arnold & Itkin is the team you can trust to fight for compensation because we have already won in cases involving ambulance accident victims.
+Understanding that every case is different, you can count on our Louisiana personal injury lawyers' expertise and client-focused approach to fight for your future.

 Call Arnold & Itkin at (888) 493-1629 today to schedule your free and confidential evaluation.